cai40-purdue/purdue-building-operational-dataset/README.md

 # purdue-building-operational-dataset
-Public dataset for operational data collected in buildings to support research related to AI-enable building operation solutions.
+Public dataset for operational data collected in buildings to support research related to AI-enabled building operation solutions.